 If you are a student at Umeå University you can come to The Academic Resource Centre to get help with, for exemple, your writing skills.

 Academic Support Walk-in Service on most thursdays between 2 and 4 o’clock, during Fall and Spring semester.
-Writing coaches and Reference librarians are available to answer any questions you have.
+Writing coaches and Reference librarians are available to answer your questions.

 See also ARC for more information and useful resources.